The Art of Heartfelt Listening

 Being a good listener is both a technique and an art form.
-In The Techniques of Listening, I discussed some practices necessary to actively listen.
-These included removing distractions, reflecting your interpretation of what you heard, asking questions to further understand, and validating the speaker's experience.
-If you've mastered the techniques discussed in the first article, let's talk about the art involved in actively listening.
+In The Techniques of Listening, I discussed some ways to engage in heartfelt listing, like getting rid of distractions, reflecting on what you've heard, asking questions to dive deeper, and validating the speaker’s experience.
+If you’ve already got those techniques down, let’s dive into the more intuitive side of being a heartfelt listener.

-The art of active listening also includes the ability to listen to strong emotions, such as anger, sadness, or fear, without taking them personally.
-When confronted with feelings that make us uneasy, we often try to change them or fix them.
-This can send the message that the speaker's emotions are being minimized or dismissed.
+Heartfelt listening also means being able to listen to strong emotions like anger, sadness, or fear without taking them personally.
+When we hear emotions that make us uncomfortable, we often try to fix them or make them go away.
+But doing that can make the other person feel like their emotions are being brushed off or ignored.

-Don’t be afraid of strong emotions, even if they are about you.
-Instead of trying to change the speaker’s emotions, try to understand what caused them and what those emotions mean to the speaker.
-Asking open-ended questions is a great way to increase understanding.
+Don’t shy away from strong emotions, even if they’re directed at you.
+Instead of trying to change how the speaker feels, focus on understanding what’s behind those emotions and what they mean to them.
+Asking open-ended questions is a great way to get a better understanding.

 Here are some examples of questions to help the listener explore strong emotions and situations: